 An Introduction to Multi-board Design in Altium Designer

-I have heard that brain games are a good way to stay sharp, not to mention ward off some of the nastier mental incapacities.
-One of my favorite ways to implement this advice is by doing puzzles.
+Brain games are a good way to stay sharp.
+One of my favorite ways to implement this is by doing daily puzzles.
 Although, I love the crossword puzzles where you complete the words from a given clue, I think puzzles that require you to put the pieces together can be the most challenging, especially when it is a group activity.
 It reminds me of one the more daunting problems for engineers and PCB designers, which is multi-board design.
-Not only are the board layout steps multiplied by X (the total number of PCBs), but they also have to be interconnected.
+Not only are the circuit board layout steps multiplied by X (the total number of PCBs), but they also have to be interconnected.
 These issues are exacerbated when the multi-board design is being done by multiple designers.

 Fortunately, the developers of Altium Designer® have built-in specific functionality that allows you and your colleagues to easily build and collaborate on multi-board designs.
 After all, your boards should not have an unmanageable design process to them.
-You should be able to clearly understand where traces need to go for a signal with the tools and layout to communicate systems to a design team.
-Let’s take a look at this unified design tool, Multi-board Assembly, and how it simplifies the processing of putting all the pieces of your multi-board design together.
+You should be able to clearly understand where traces need to go for a signal with the tools and layout to communicate a multi board system to a design team.
+Let’s take a look at this unified design tool, multi-board assembly, multilayer PCB, and system design and how it simplifies the processing of putting all the pieces of your multi-board design together.

 Multi-board Design with Multi-board Assembly

-If your organization works on complex PCB designs that are comprised of multiple circuits, each of which may have its own board, then you engage in multi-board design.
+If your organization works on complex printed circuit board designs that are comprised of multiple circuits, each of which may have its own board, then you engage in multi-board design.
 The problem is that most PCB design software packages do not target this as a priority.
 Therefore, you may find yourself frustrated and your projects requiring more time than you would like or have to complete.
-Fortunately, the Multi-board Assembly functionality of Altium Designer , was developed with you in mind.
+Fortunately, the Multi-board Assembly functionality of Altium Designer software, was developed with you in mind.

 Fig. 1 Multi-board design with Multi-board Assembly

-In Fig. 1, above, a multi-board assembly design is shown along with a listing of the “” it contains.
-In Altium , multi-board assemblies are denoted by *.MbaDoc and its contents are referred to as .
-The Multiboard Assembly panel, shown at right in the figure, provides a listing of the , which typically are the boards (*.PcbDoc files; including component listings) and case designs in the form of *.step files.
+In Fig. 1, above, a multi-board assembly design is shown along with a listing of the "components" it contains.
+In Altium Designer software, multi-board assemblies are denoted by *.MbaDoc and its contents are referred to as components.
+The Multiboard Assembly panel, shown at right in the figure, provides a listing of the components, which typically are the boards (*.PcbDoc files; including component listings) and case designs in the form of *.step files.
 Once a MbaDoc has been created, you enjoy much the same capability that you have with a single *.PcbDoc.

 Creating a multi-board design